Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Introduction

 Multilayer and multiplex networks can display a great diversity of synchronization phenomena.
 For instance, first-order transition, or explosive synchronization has been reported in these networks \cite{kumar2020interlayer,nicosia2017collective,jalan2019inhibition}.
 Furthermore, different synchronization patterns, including chimera states, have been observed \cite{ghosh2016emergence,sawicki2018delay,ghosh2016birth,rybalova2021interplay}.
 In this paper, we introduce an approach to study multiplex networks, where we leverage recent results from graph theory and linear algebra \cite{doan2022joins}.
 We recently proposed a mathematical approach to study the dynamical behavior of oscillators on multilayer networks where each node in a given layer is connected to all other oscillators in the neighbor layers \cite{nguyen2023broadcasting}.
-In this paper, we extend these ideas to multiplex networks.
+In this paper, we use similar ideas to introduce a novel approach to study multiplex networks.
+Differently from the previous paper, here, we consider a network of networks where each node in a given layer is connected to only one node in the neighboring layers.
+Further, our results can be applied to networks with heterogeneous intrinsic properties for different nodes.
 The approach that we explore here considers a multiplex network as a decomposition into the intra-layer and the inter-layer structures.
 We remark that similar ideas have been proposed for different multi-level systems \cite{kivela2014multilayer,boccaletti2014structure,gao2012networks}.
 For instance, a related approach in this context is explored in \cite{berner2021multiplex}, where multilayer networks are decomposed, which allows for the studying of the master stability function of these systems with application to spiking neural networks.